facebook/react-native/docs/IntegrationWithExistingApps.md

 The first bit of code we will write is the actual React Native code for the new "High Score" screen that will be integrated into our application.

-##### 1. Create a `index.ios.js` file
+##### 1. Create a `index.js` file

-First, create an empty `index.ios.js` file in the root of your React Native project.
+First, create an empty `index.js` file in the root of your React Native project.

-`index.ios.js` is the starting point for React Native applications on iOS, and it is always required.
+`index.js` is the starting point for React Native applications, and it is always required.
 It can be a small file that `require`s other file that are part of your React Native component or application, or it can contain all the code that is needed for it.
-In our case, we will just put everything in `index.ios.js`.
+In our case, we will just put everything in `index.js`.

 ##### 2. Add your React Native code

-In your `index.ios.js`, create your component.
+In your `index.js`, create your component.
 In our sample here, we will add simple `<Text>` component within a styled `<View>`

 ```javascript
 'use strict';